rozek/banglejs-2-activities/README.md

 <br clear="left">

+The "Label" component additionally supports a `bold` option which may be set to `true` if bold text is needed.
+As a consequence, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
+This approach is not really efficient, but produces a rather good looking effect...

 ## Analog Clock Faces ##

 At the time of this writing, there are many clock faces for the Bangle.js 2 - even analog ones - but very few (one?) that also display numbers.
 The following examples have been written to fill this gap.